BIM Certification Course

 CERC is a locus of research, scholarship, and discovery in the UW’s Department of Construction Management and allied disciplines of architecture, engineering, and real estate.
 Focusing on people and practices for the dynamic and innovative construction industry, CERC develops new concepts and contemporary solutions while improving methodologies for design, construction, and operations.
 CERC’s labs are focused on Safety and Health, Project Delivery and Management, Virtual Design and Construction, Infrastructure Development, and Sustainable Built Environments.
 The Faculty of CERC are not only experts in their field, they are researchers in a wide array of topics but also lead the discipline in translating that expertise into excellent construction education practices and pedagogy to train tomorrow’s construction professionals.

-The UW-Skanska Certificate in Building Information Modeling is principally taught by award-winning researcher Dr. Carrie Sturts Dossick of the University of Washington and seasoned BIM trainer and practitioner Dr. Catherine Rose of Skanska USA Building.
+The UW-Skanska Certificate in Building Information Modeling was developed by award-winning researcher Dr. Carrie Sturts Dossick, Professor of Construction Management and Associate Dean of Research in the UW College of Built Environments.
+The course is primarily taught by BE Ph.D. student Dan Dimitrov and practitioner Graham Condit of Skanska USA Building.
 Over the course of the program, they will also host a number of guest lecturers who are seasoned BIM professionals active in the field today.
 These experts bring current, real-life experience to the classroom environment to share best practices and lessons learned while answering difficult questions relative to how BIM tools impact collaboration, communication, and quality in our rapidly changing industry.